The Devil to Pay in the Backlands: Plot

 Ramiro's men defeat and capture Zé Bebelo, but after a short trial, Bebelo is released.
 The war is temporarily over, but news later comes that two of Ramiro's lieutenants, Ricardão and Hermogenes, have betrayed and murdered him.
 As a result, the victorious army splits in two, Riobaldo staying with the current leader, Medeiro Vaz.
 When Vaz dies of illness, Zé Bebelo returns from exile and takes ownership of the band (this is actually where the book begins; the previous part is told in a very lengthy retrospective).
 They survive a lengthy siege by Hermogenes' men, but Zé Bebelo loses the taste for fighting, and the band is idled for nearly a month in a plague-ridden village.
 When this happens, Riobaldo mounts a challenge and takes command of the band, sending Zé Bebelo away.

 Riobaldo, who has mused on the nature of the devil intermittently since the beginning of the book, tries to make a pact with the devil.
 He goes to a crossroads at midnight, but is uncertain as to whether the deal has been made or not, and he remains unsure for the rest of the story.
 He leads his band across a hostile desert and successfully ambushes and destroys Ricardão's men and kills Ricardão.
 He then moves against Hermogenes but is surprised; with difficulty and heavy casualties, his army defeats Hermogenes.
 The climax of the book is a knife fight between the two opposing armies.
 In the fight, Diadorim kills Hermogenes, but is in turn killed.
+Only after Diadorim's death is it revealed that Diadorim was in fact a woman.
 Riobaldo resigns command of the jagunços and settles down to a more conventional life.